grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/azuread/index.md

 > You can find the Object Id of a group by clicking on the group and then clicking on **Properties**.
 The object ID is listed under **Object ID**.

-1. You can enable adding the [group attribute](https://learn.microsoft.com/en-us/entra/identity-platform/optional-claims#configure-groups-optional-claims) to the tokens in your Azure AD App registration either [from the Azure Portal](#configure-group-membership-claims-on-the-azure-portal) or [from the manifest file](#configure-group-membership-claim-in-the-manifest-file).
+1. You must enable adding the [group attribute](https://learn.microsoft.com/en-us/entra/identity-platform/optional-claims#configure-groups-optional-claims) to the tokens in your Azure AD App registration either [from the Azure Portal](#configure-group-membership-claims-on-the-azure-portal) or [from the manifest file](#configure-group-membership-claim-in-the-manifest-file).

 #### Configure group membership claims on the Azure Portal